Everyone-Engineers/Killer-Eye/README.md

 What it does:

 Killer Eye gets a webcam or image input and then classifies each frame using TensorFlow.
 The website we created is essentially run in one giant HTML file with scripting in JavaScript in it.
-Our ML model is being kept on Google's server and is easily interchangeable if we need to upgrade ASAP.
+Our ML model is being kept on an external server and is easily interchangeable if we need to upgrade ASAP.

+How it Works:
+The algorithm was a generic ml algorithm that was repurposed and redesigned to be more lightweight and work for our usage.
+The algorithm was trained with 35 images of Kayser-Fleischer rings from patients with blue eyes, to create the Wilson's Positive classification.
+It was trained with 25 images of blue eyes without rings, to create the Wilson's Negative classification.
+Finally, it was trained with 50 random images to create the No Eye Detected classification.
+There was a total of 500 epochs.
+We uploaded the model to be hosted on an external server.
+Then, the website, which included HTML/CSS, JavaScript, and JQuery, was hosted on GitHub.
+The website was coded to accept a webcam or static image input, process it through the machine learning algorithm, and output a classification.
+The website only pulls the model once from the external server, then all processing occurs locally.
+Even though all processing happens locally, the program is extremely fast and accurate.

 How we built it: